Meeting-Baas/transcript-seeker/apps/proxy/README.md

 To deploy the proxy server, use one of the deployment options listed here: [Nitro Deploy Options](https://nitro.unjs.io/deploy).

-For a quick and straightforward setup, consider deploying on Vercel, which offers a one-click, zero-configuration deployment option.
 Once deployed, make sure to set the following environment variables:

 - `NITRO_MEETINGBAAS_API_URL` - The URL for the MeetingBaas API
 - `NITRO_MEETINGBAAS_S3_URL` - The URL for the MeetingBaas S3 bucket